Akwei001/Meditation-App/README.md

 ## General info
 This App allows the user to time a a 5, 10 or 15 minute meditation.
-It uses the audio and video API in JavaScript to provide video and relaxing sound effects
+It uses the audio and video API in JavaScript to provide video and relaxing sound effects.

 ## Technologies
 Project is created with JavaScript HTML and CSS.